flipswitchingmonkey/ESO_HowMany/ReadMe.md

 ## How Many

-A simple ESO addon to display how many of each looted item a player has in his bags/bank/craftingbag
+**How Many** is a simple ESO addon that display's the amount of whatever you looted, and how many of the same items you already own in your Bag, Bank or Crafting Bag.
+I created it because I like keeping an eye on my stock whilst harvesting.
+Maybe you do too.

-#### Install:
+#### Usage:

-- create a folder HowMany in your Documents\Elder Scrolls Online\live\AddOns\ folder
+There are just two commands:
-- drop all files in there
+/howmany on
-- start ESO or call the /reloadui command
+/howmany off